Really Worthwhile Places To See in Scotland

 Upper Deeside, Aberdeenshire

 Drive from Braemar west to the end of the road at the Linn o' Dee.
 Walk a bit if time permits.
 The essence of pinewoody eastern Cairngorms.
 Not over-craggy, but plenty of ‘heathery’ atmosphere.
 Walk a bit more...but take care at the Linn, where the River Dee rushes through rocky narrows.
-(Oh, and it was near there that we were mercilessly attacked by midges this year.)
+(Oh, and it was near there that we were once mercilessly attacked by midges.)

 EVEN MORE TO EXPLORE!